halfmarble/hm-panelizer/README.md

 ![screenshot2](pics/Screenshot2.png)

-### WARNING !
+## _!
+WARNING !_

-We hope that you will find hm-panelizer useful, however, we offer no guarantee that it will work in your case - always verify with other tools, before you order your Pcb panels!
+_We hope that you will find hm-panelizer useful, however, we offer no guarantee that it will work in your case - always verify with other tools, before you order your Pcb panels!_

 ## Why did we create hm-panelizer?

 There are a couple of open source tools out there that will help you panelize your Pcb, for example http://blog.thisisnotrocketscience.nl/projects/pcb-panelizer/ and www.github.com/yaqwsx/KiKit, however, we wanted a GUI based app, which we could run on a macOS based machine.
-We could not find one, so we decided to write one.
+We could not find one, so we wrote one.

 ## Will hm-panelizer work with my Pcb?

 It might.
+The gerber viewer part should almost certainly work, but the panelizer feature is another story.

 We personally use KiCad 6.x and we wanted to panelize our own Pcb (NEAToBOARD), so that's what we mostly tested.
 We did try a few other Pcbs created with other software and we are eager to hear your experience.